ModusCreateOrg/codeceptjs-nightmare-harness/Readme.md

 CodeceptJS offers a few different [reporter options](http://codecept.io/reports/).
 This repo is set up with [mochawesome](https://github.com/adamgruber/mochawesome), a tool for generating HTML reports.

+### Docker-Compose
+This project comes with the ability to run tests in a Docker container via docker-compose.
+It uses the Docker image from the [Codeception team](https://hub.docker.com/r/codeception/codeceptjs/), and provides all of the necessary dependencies to run tests.

+Run `docker-compose up -d codeceptjs` then `docker-compose run --rm codeceptjs`.